 where $\cS^{n+m}_+$ denotes the cone of symmetric positive semidefinite matrices of size $n+m$, and $\cN^{n+m}$ denotes the cone of symmetric nonnegative matrices of size $n+m$.
 Since in general the sum of a nonnegative matrix and a positive semidefinite matrix is copositive, we immediately see that $\nu_+(A) \geq \nu_+^{[0]}(A)$ for any $A$, and thus this yields a polynomial-time computable lower bound to $\rank_+(A)$:

-One can in fact obtain tighter estimates of $\nu_+(A)$ using semidefinite programming by considering hierarchies of relaxations of the copositive cone, like e.g., the hierarchy developed in \cite{parrilo2000structured}.
-This is discussed in more detail later in the paper.
+One can in fact obtain tighter estimates of $\nu_+(A)$ using semidefinite programming by considering hierarchies of approximations of the copositive cone, like e.g., the hierarchy developed in \cite{parrilo2000structured}.
+This is discussed in more detail later in the paper (Section~\ref{sec:copositive_hierarchy}).

+Note from the definition of $\nu_+(A)$ (Equation \eqref{eq:nu+}) that $\nu_+(A)$ is convex in $A$ and is thus continuous on the interior of its domain.
+In Section \ref{sec:lbapproxnnrank} we show how the quantity $\nu_+(A)$ can in fact be used to obtain a lower bound on the nonnegative rank of any matrix $\tilde{A}$ that is $\epsilon$-close (in Frobenius norm) to $A$.

 It is interesting to express the dual of the copositive program \eqref{eq:nu+}.
 The dual of the cone of copositive matrices is the cone of completely positive matrices.
 A symmetric matrix $M$ is said to be \emph{completely positive} if it admits a factorization $M=BB^\tr$ where $B$ is elementwise nonnegative.
 Note that a completely positive matrix is both nonnegative and positive semidefinite; however not every such matrix is necessarily completely positive (see e.g., \cite{berman2003completely} for an example and for more information on completely positive matrices).
 The dual of the copositive program \eqref{eq:nu+} defining $\nu_+(A)$ is the following completely positive program (both programs give the same optimal value by strong duality):